dzackon/rocq-carve/case_studies/closures/README.md

 # Closures

-This directory contains various versions of weak normalization for a closure-based presentation of the linear lambda calculus.
+This subdirectory contains various versions of weak normalization for a closure-based presentation of the linear lambda calculus.
 The encoding is based on standard de Bruijn notation (not well scoped).
 The operational semantics is big-step and does not perform substitutions, so no shifting nor substitution lemmas are required.